 This surgery makes the stomach smaller, allowing food to bypass part of the small intestine.
-It makes patients feel fuller quicker.
-They eat less and absorb less calories after the surgery.
-It’s one of many bariatric surgery options at Crescent City Surgical Centre.
+It results in patients feeling full more quickly.
+Following the surgery, a patient usually eats less and absorbs fewer calories.
+This is one of many bariatric surgery options at Crescent City Surgical Centre.

-A gastric band is an inflatable device placed around the top of the stomach in a laparoscopic procedure, causing a patient to feel full sooner.
+A gastric band is an inflatable device placed around the top of the stomach in a laparoscopic procedure.
+This device causes a patient to feel full sooner.
 No portion of the stomach is stapled or removed in this procedure, allowing for a shorter hospital stay and a faster recovery.

-This is a laparoscopic procedure (meaning one small incision r incisions as opposed to a large one) that removes about 85% of the stomach, causing it to take the shape of a sleeve.
-Most people who have gastric sleeve surgery lose 50 to 80% of their excess body weight within a year of the procedure.
+This is a laparoscopic procedure (meaning a small incision or incisions as opposed to a large one) that removes about 85% of the stomach, causing it to take the shape of a sleeve.
+Most people who have gastric sleeve surgery lose 50% to 80% of their excess body weight within a year of the procedure.